superman66/wakatime-sync/README.md

 4. Run workflow manually.
 Because workflows aren’t being run on forked repository.

-### Push Daily Report to MicroMessage
+### Push Daily Report to Wechat

-if you are using MicroMessage, you can use **ServerChan(http://sc.ftqq.com/)** to push wakatime daily report to your micromessage.
+if you are using Wechat, you can use **ServerChan(http://sc.ftqq.com/)** to push wakatime daily report to your Wechat.

 #### Settting